ryanwalters/jot/README.md

     server.connection({ port: 5000 });

-    // When using an 'Authentication' header
+    // When using an 'Authorization' header

     server.register(require('jot'), (err) => {